minio/docs/source/reference/minio-mc/mc-tag-set.rst

 Apply Tags to a Bucket or Object
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use :mc-cmd:`mc tag set` to apply tags to a bucket or object:
+Use :mc:`mc tag set` to apply tags to a bucket or object:

 .. code-block:: shell
    :class: copyable